3ng7n33r/3ng7n33r.github.io/readme.md

 Another Kerbal Calculator is a tool to simplify predictions about a rockets performance in KSP

-I literally started working oin this today (29.03.2020) and I'm not a seasoned programmer so this will probably be done around 20021 (not a typo).
+I literally started working on this today (29.03.2020) and I'm not a seasoned programmer so this will probably be done around 20021 (not a typo).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)